<< Back to Care Sheets

 lead to other health issues.

-slate, tile or packed bed-a-beast.
-I suggest not using sand at all
+paper towel, slate, tile or packed eco earth.
+I suggest not using sand

-as the gecko may become impacted and their environment needs to be
+at all as the gecko may become impacted and their environment needs

 is when the gecko ingests sand which can build up and block the intestine.